From Detection to Pattern Recognition: Designing AI That Helps Experts Investigate

 Workflow Inefficiency

-The manual nature of assessing and deciding next steps for each integrity check created a significant burden.
+The manual process of reviewing findings, grouping related issues, creating investigation pathways, and deciding next steps created significant burden.
 This became especially problematic when dealing with multiple issues, forcing users to create their own systems for managing investigations.

 The Journey to Solutions